 Should I lead?

 Whether or not you lead alongside your husband depends on a number of things: the ages of your kids, the make-up of the team, the availability of leaders and your own unique situation.
 I think one of the goals for you as a mom is to have the best summer possible alongside the team.
 And if it means you cannot do as much direct ministry or one-on-one type appointments, that is okay.
 It is a challenge enough to be there, especially with young children; and leading may make it way more challenging!
 It may be better not to lead as a mom, but allow someone else to lead, so you can give more attention to your family.
-The team’s success is your success also– not you, as a mom, having the best student ministry.
+The team’s success is your success also — not you, as a mom, having the best student ministry.

 Another good option is to have a student leader lead alongside you.
 One of our best summers as a family was when we had two student leaders with us.
 This gave us more flexibility as a family.
 This summer as we go to South Asia, we will have two student leaders also.
 As a mom it may be better not to lead and give more attention to your family, or lead and have a student leader alongside you.

 At the bottom is a link to a packet I put together of things for my kids to do.
 I wanted something that kept them occupied and that also benefited them.
 It may give you some ideas for tweaking it to make it your own.
 Or you can just use this one!
+(Update: the packet is a little dated, but it may give you some ideas!)

 The packet is designed more for pre-school to upper grade school kids.
 Besides giving them something to work on from time to time, it also helped them engage with our team.
-When they completed an activity, I signed on the line next to it and talk to them about it.
+When they completed an activity, I signed on the line next to it and talked with them about it.
 They received a reward after completing a certain amount of activities.
 The prize might be an ice-cream cone at McDonalds or an inexpensive toy from the market.

 Along with this packet they each had their own spiral notebook, a folder with some printed material about different topics for research that were of interest to them, notebook paper and fun stickers.
-(We didn’t always have access to a computer.).
+(We didn’t always have access to a computer.)
 One time I printed off material about polar bears and China.
 I also brought special books on subjects they found interesting.
 One child loved insects, so I found a book with photos and information about insects.

 Books, Movies and Games